"getRecordsByPartialKeyRange"

 action containing "variantFormat": "utf8"

-causes the server to return the variant's binary value as a UTF-8 string.
+causes the server to return the field value as a UTF-8-encoded string instead of a Variable Object.

 { "data": [ { "myField": "UTF-8 encoded string" } ] }